 Wintersun is no longer a band that needs any hue of introduction.
 If that is the case, however, then I’m obliged to ask “what rock have you been hiding under for the last 13 years?!”
 For those who have not been diligently counting, it has been roughly five years since Time I was released.
 In my humble opinion, it did not utterly disappoint.
-Its orchestration-driven elements have inspired a great many fans to become creative and create their own covers and interpretations of the album.
-This sometimes causes distress to those with Kontakt libraries, constantly crashing in epic proportions, but it was an album to aspire to nonetheless.
+Its orchestration-driven elements have inspired a great many fans to become creative and create their own covers and interpretations of the album – sometimes causes distress to those with Kontakt libraries constantly crashing in epic proportions, but it is an album to aspire to nonetheless.

 This time around, via Indiegogo’s crowdfunding, as well as Nuclear Blast, Wintersun is releasing The Forest Seasons.
-It embarks fans on a musical voyage of approximately 54 minutes through a magical forest with four massive tracks, each running over 12 to 14 minutes.
+It offers fans to embark on a musical voyage of approximately 54 minutes through a magical forest with four massive tracks, each running over 12 to 14 minutes.

 The Forest Seasons starts out blithely with ‘Awaken from the Dark Slumber (Spring)’, a song exhibiting many meticulous arrangements.
 Some slightly emulating the sounds of Nightwish, a bit of black metal executed à la Dimmu Borgir, and the second half echoing various features of old Ensiferum.
 The melody of the song ‘Iron‘ springs to mind perhaps.
-It’s the most upbeat piece on the album overall.
+The most upbeat piece on the album overall.

 ‘The Forest That Weeps (Summer)’ is a very atmospheric track that sonically characterizes more of a frozen, serene landscape.
 It’s an anthem more suitable for the winter season if you ask me.
 It is exceptionally chord-oriented, capturing a broad somber setting – something that Moonsorrow or Summoning would showcase in their discography.
 Aside of course, from the choir allotment that Wintersun, as a rule, unearths for the sake of elevating dramatic effects and theatrics, which is a good thing.